eyagargah/URL-shortening-API-landing-page/README.md

 - [Acknowledgments](#acknowledgments)

 ## Overview
 A landing page that integrates with the ShortUrl API to mainly shorten URLs [https://rapidapi.com/Walter678/api/shorturl9/]

+### The project
+This project provides a web interface for a URL shortening API, allowing users to input a long URL and receive a shortened version that can be used for sharing links.
+The landing page is designed to be user-friendly and intuitive, making it easy for users to quickly generate shortened URLs.

 ### The challenge